StephanMoeller/Rowbot/Readme.md

 - Extremely low memory consumption
 - Can output csv and excel directly to asp.net OutputStream (both Framework and new dotnet)
 - Modular composition - combine any existing source with any existing target - or even create you own source/target
-- No native dependency to any 3rd party packages

 # Installation
 ```